ooddle

 The Science Behind Right Nostril Breathing

 Your nostrils naturally alternate dominance throughout the day, a phenomenon called the nasal cycle.
+Tissue inside each nostril swells and recedes on a roughly two-hour rotation, so at any given moment one nostril is doing most of the breathing.
 When the right nostril is more open, you tend to be in a slightly more activated state.
-Right-nostril-only breathing seems to reinforce that state, slightly increasing heart rate and alertness.
+When the left is dominant, you tend to be in a slightly calmer one.

 How to Do It (Step by Step)